Posterior Sampling Reinforcement Learning with Gaussian Processes for Continuous Control: Sublinear Regret Bounds for Unbounded State Spaces: Regret Analysis

 the norm of $\vs_{n,h+1}$ is sub-Gaussian as long as the norm of $f^{\star}(\vs_{n,h}, \va_{n,h})$ is sub-Gaussian.
 If the norm of $\vs_{n,h}$ is bounded, then for some finite radius $R$, the norm of $f^{\star}(\vs_{n,h}, \va_{n,h})$ can be upper bounded by the supremum $\sup_{\vx \in \sB^{d_s+d_s}(R)}\|f^{\star}(\vx)\|_2$.
 To show that this supremum is sub-Gaussian, we use a version of the Borell-Tsirelson-Ibragimov-Sudakov (BTIS) inequality \citep{borell1975brunn, tsirelson1976norms}, which states that the supremum of a Gaussian process is sub-Gaussian (cf.\, Lemma \ref{lem:borell_tis}).
 Within each episode, the bounds on the norms of the states will increase as the step $h$ increases.
 It remains to show that this increase is not too fast (cf.\, Section \ref{sec:state_norm_tail}).

-The second part of the proof can itself be split into two parts.
-We show that the regret of PSRL can be upper bounded by a sum of model estimation errors (cf.\, Section \ref{sec:regret_to_model_error}) and then we upper bound the model estimation errors (cf.\, Section \ref{sec:bounding_model_error}).
-The main technical novelty in this part of the proof is in how we upper bound the estimation errors under weak smoothness assumptions on the kernel.
+The second part of the proof can be split into two parts.
+We show that the regret of GP-PSRL can be upper bounded by a sum of model estimation errors (cf.\, Section \ref{sec:regret_to_model_error}) and then we upper bound the model estimation errors (cf.\, Section \ref{sec:bounding_model_error}).
+The main novelty in this part of the proof is in how we obtain an upper bound for the estimation errors that depends on the expected information gain (as opposed to the maximum information gain) and holds under weak smoothness assumptions on the kernel.